oldetoolworkshop/oldetoolworkshop.github.io/content/post/2025-12-14 makin'-some-soft-wax.md

 ### Uses for soft wax ###

-I use soft wax for many different things, including—but not limited to—coating high-carbon steel tools to prevent rust, reconditioning leather sheaths and other leather items, and even treating my leather boots.
+I use soft wax for many different things, including but not limited to coating high-carbon steel tools to prevent rust, reconditioning leather sheaths and other leather items, and even treating my leather boots.
 It can also be used over milk paint as a finish, which is very easy to apply and nearly foolproof.

 Links to all the products:
 * Linseed Oil - https://a.co/d/5OIFZow